1,000+ Opportunities

 * **Foster collaboration** among agencies to create a more connected and responsive support network.
 The City invites agencies, nonprofits, and other service providers to apply for these grants and collaborate on building a system that ensures all Kansas Citians, regardless of their circumstances, have access to safe and dignified shelter.

-Based on current listing details, eligibility includes: Agencies, nonprofits, and other service providers in Kansas City, Missouri, that can deliver specialized, low-barrier services for people experiencing homelessness.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Agencies, nonprofits, and other service providers in Kansas City, Missouri, that can deliver specialized, low-barrier services for people experiencing homelessness.
+Confirm the full requirements in the official notice before applying.